Gm18395/Gm18395/README.md

 Hello, GitHub! 👋

-I'm <Gabriella Mann>, a student at Brigham Young University-Idaho interested in <bioinformatics, biology, computer science>.
+I'm <Gabriella Mann>, a student at Brigham Young University-Idaho interested in bioinformatics, biology, computer science.
 Welcome to my GitHub profile!

 ## About Me